Foster Care Guide vs Hiring a Family Lawyer in Malta

 - Go through the 7-week training course and Home Study with confidence because they know what to expect

-The most expensive mistake is not hiring a lawyer when you need one.
-The second most expensive mistake is hiring a lawyer six months too early and paying EUR 100+ per hour for answers you could have found in a guide.
+The most expensive mistake is not getting legal advice when you need it.
+The second most expensive mistake is instructing a lawyer before you have a legal issue to resolve and paying for answers you could have found in a guide.

 Frequently Asked Questions